Electrical Engineering

 Computer Engineering, parallel processing, hardware-software co-design, skin cancer detection, and electro-cardiology.
 Interests in electro-cardiology include body-surface mapping, the inverse problem, and risk-assessment.

-Rui Bo, Assistant Professor
+Rui Bo, Associate Professor

 PHD Univeristy of Tennessee-Knoxville